ShenaniganDApp/docs/docs/team.md

 ---
 id: team
 title: SHE's TEAM 👪
 sidebar_label: Team
-slug: team
+slug: /legacy/team
 ---

 ## TEAM

->SHE is a project built by a decentralized team of contributors from all over the world.
+> SHE is a project built by a decentralized team of contributors from all over the world.

 We are fully community-driven and eschew traditional corporate heirarchy.
 All top-level governance is publicly voted on via Snapshot, and prime-level governance is handled via our core team on DAOHaus.